isomerpages/cpf-govbenefits/_am-i-eligible/Additional GSTV – U–Save.md

 ### Additional GSTV – U-Save

 <font style="font-size:17px">
 Eligible HDB households will receive additional GST Voucher (GSTV) – U-Save rebates under the Assurance Package from 2023-2026.
-These additional GSTV – U-Save rebates are on top of the regular GSTV – U-Save rebates under GSTV scheme, and will be credited together with households' regular GSTV – U-Save in the relevant months. <br><br> To receive the additional GSTV – U-Save in 2022, you must fulfil the following criteria:<br><br>
+These additional GSTV – U-Save rebates are on top of the regular GSTV – U-Save rebates under then GSTV scheme, and will be credited together with households' regular GSTV – U-Save in the relevant months. <br><br> To receive the additional GSTV – U-Save in 2022, you must fulfil the following criteria:<br><br>
 					i.
 If your flat is <u>not rented out,</u> there must be at least <u>one</u> Singapore citizen owner or occupier; or<br>
 					ii.
 If you <u>rent an entire flat,</u> there must be at least <u>one</u> Singapore citizen tenant; <br>
 					<br><b><u>AND</u></b>